Page Reviewed / Updated - January 27, 2021

 2) The Pharmaceutical Assistance for the Elderly (RIPAE) program provides financial assistance with the cost of prescription drugs.
 Discounts may range from 15% to 60%.

 4) The Home and Community Care Co-Pay program provides seniors with supports and services to assist them in aging in place at home.
-Home health care, adult day care, home modifications, personal care assistance, personal emergency response systems, and care in assisted living are all supports offered.
+Home health care, adult day care, light housecleaning, and personal care assistance are available supports.
 With services via this program, there is a co-payment.

 5) The CareBreaks Respite Services program provides in-home and out-of-home respite care services to relieve primary caregivers of seniors, including those with Alzheimer’s disease.